pineapplemachine/PyDwarf/tutorial.md

 # Configuring PyDwarf

-PyDwarf's manager needs to be told things where to find input raws, where to output new raws to, and which scripts to run.
-By default, these varaiables are set using the information in the `config.json` file located in PyDwarf's root directory.
-You can exert more power over the configuration by modifying `config.py`, which contains settings dictating whether it should load the json file or run some configuration function that returns a config object.
+PyDwarf's manager needs to be told things like where to find input raws, where to output new raws to, and which scripts to run.
+By default, these varaiables are set only using the information in the `config.json` file located in PyDwarf's root directory and using any command line arguments passed to the script upon execution.
+You can exert more power over the configuration by modifying the configuration override script `override_config.py`, which should assign some dictionary to an `export` attribute.
+The settings assigned there will override those defined in `config.json`.

-For the typical user, what this means is essentially limited to setting the paths in their `config.json` file and adding to the list the scripts they want to run.
-For the advanced user, this may mean writing their own configuration function that dynamically sets config variables.
-For example, my configuration file is shared between two operating systems.
-So in my config function it describes where my Dwarf Fortress directory is located based on which OS the script is being run on.
+For the typical user, what this all means is essentially limited to setting the paths in their `config.json` file and adding to the list the scripts they want to run.
+For the advanced user, this may mean writing their own config override script that dynamically sets configuration variables.
+For example, my own configuration file is shared between two operating systems.
+So in my script I describe where my Dwarf Fortress directory is located based on which OS the script is being run for.

 The scripts specified in a config object's scripts attribute (or in the scripts array of a json config file) are very flexible.
 There are several ways that a script can be added to this list:

 * Describe the name of a specific script.
 For example, `flybears`.
 If there could be other scripts by the same name, it's important to differentiate between them by including the namespace, e.g. `pineapple.flybears`.
 These scripts must be within files located in the scripts/ directory in order to be made available in this way.
 * Describe a namespace.
 For example, `pineapple.*`.
 This will run every script in the pineapple namespace.
 Namespaces can have a hierarchy: `pineapple.a.*` would run the scripts named `pineapple.a.script` and `pineapple.a.x.script` but not the scripts `pineapple.script` or `pineapple.b.script`.
 * Provide a direct reference to a function or an urist object.
-(This only works in `config.py`, not in `config.json`.)
+(This only works in Python override scripts, not in `config.json`.)
 * A dictionary containing various attributes to describe functionality.
 Attributes which will receive special handling are these:
     * `name`: The name of a script or a namespace.
 Understood the same way that a lone string would be.
-    * `func`: Works only in Python, not in the json file: Specify a particular function to run via its reference.
+    * `func`: Works only in Python override scripts, not in the json file: Specify a particular function to run via its reference.
     * `args`: The script or function will be run using these arguments, passed via Python's `**kwargs` functionality.
     * `match`: Urist metadata must match every attribute here.
 For example, `"match": {"version": "1.0"}` would match only a script which includes `version = "1.0"` in its metadata.
     * `ignore_df_version`: Normally, if the current Dwarf Fortress version given in config isn't covered by a function's `compatibility` metadata (if specified), PyDwarf will refuse to run that function.
 If this flag is set to `true`, e.g. `"ignore_df_version": true`, then the script(s) specified will be run regardless of their compatibility.
-Note that the syntax differs between Python and json.
-In Python, as opposed to the previous example, it should look like `"ignore_df_version": True`.

 For convenient reference, this is an example config.json file: